-When reasoning by folding, just as in diagrammatic reasoning, we never run out of space.
-This suggests that the physical realities of paper provide a structure for control, not the physical reality of the actual sheet of paper used.
-To see this, let us consider the example presented in the introduction.
-We know by now that given a line and a point on a paper, we can fold a perpendicular to the line that hits the point.
+can fold a perpendicular to the line that hits the point.
 But can we always do this?
 Take an A4 sheet of paper and make a tiny fold that cuts across the bottom right corner.
 Now consider a point in the bottom left corner.
 The perpendicular to the line that hits this point lies largely outside of the paper.
 The physical realities of sheets of paper are such that they are finite in length.
 In what sense can we then still fold the perpendicular in this case?
 Are we not constrained by these physical realities in such a way that we simply cannot?
 The mathematicians have ignored this problem.
 The implicit assumption is that would we have folded 'more smartly' or used a larger sheet of paper (or both), we could have made it so that we can fold the desired perpendicular.
 Just as in Euclidean diagrammatic reasoning, we never run out of space when reasoning by paper folding.

 We saw a similar kind of idealization with Row's infinite series.
 Row did not concern himself with what is physically possible.
 He allowed folding to be abstract even though he aims to "forceably impress the truth" on our minds.
 What matters, we suggest, are not the limitations of any given sheet of paper but rather what fold the physical realities of paper permit.
 By this we mean that when what limits the performability of certain folding constructions are certain details about the particular, physical sheet of paper that is used, then one can ignore these limitations; examples include the size of the sheet, its shape and thickness.
 When reasoning by folding, sheets of paper are always sufficiently large, the folding diagram is always suitably arranged, the paper can be folded multiple times and so on.
-Looking at the history of the practice, these limitations that arise from the physical realities of a particular sheet of paper were ignored by the mathematicians.
-As we will draw out in the next subsection, the limitations that arise from the physical realities of a paper) on the other hand play a fundamental role for folding as a reasoning practice.
+Looking at the history of the practice, the limitations that arise from the physical realities of a particular sheet of paper were ignored by the mathematicians.
+As we will draw out in the next subsection, the limitations that arise from the physical realities of paper (rather than a sheet of paper) on the other hand play a fundamental role for folding as a reasoning practice.